 This site is in the DC metro area (inside the beltway).
-Please read carefully because, like many semi-urban areas, there are lots of quirks and rules.
 At the time of posting, there are no other spots listed inside the beltway.
-I think everyone should have a chance to explore our capital city, so here is what I can offer (revised Oct 2019).
+I think everyone should have a chance to explore our capital city, so here is what I can offer.
+Please read carefully because, like many semi-urban areas, space is tight so there are some quirks and rules. (revised Dec 2019).

 Important note: If parking in the neighborhood, please do not block driveways!
 Leave at least 3 feet of space between bumper and driveway.

-There is a driveway at the side of my home.
-The area in front of the house measures: width: 8 feet edge to edge (with flora on driver's side when backed in).
-Height: 10 feet to limbs (they are limbs so could be some wiggle room on height) Length: 26 foot max. plan to back in! driveway is fairly but not perfectly level.
-Do not block a car in the driveway!
-It is ok to park in the neighborhood behind the house if time is needed to coordinate getting a car out of the driveway before parking an RV in the driveway.
-Do not block foot passage to the rear of the house.
+DRIVEWAY: There is a driveway at the side of my home.
+The driveway area in front of the house measures: width: 8 feet edge to edge (with flora on driver's side when backed in).
+Height: 10 feet to limbs (they are limbs so could be some wiggle room on height) Length: @ 26 foot max. plan to back in! driveway is fairly but not perfectly level.
+Do not block a car in the driveway (without prior permission)!
+It is ok to park on the street in the neighborhood behind the house if time is needed to coordinate getting a car out of the driveway before parking an RV in the driveway.
+Please allows room for foot passage from the front to the rear of the house.
 Do not block the sidewalk in front of the house.
-We have been able to fit a "B plus" in the drive.
-C class might fit - not sure.
-Width tends to be the challenge.
+We have been able to fit a "B plus" in the drive and even a C class, though ground clearance can be an issue with a 25’ (dip from road to driveway).
+There is little width to spare.
+I have had RV visitors only.
+It would be VERY difficult if not impossible to get a travel trailer in and out of here.
+Sorry.
 Message me if you have concerns.
+Please advise if you will need to come and go in your RV while here.
+We will be “tandem” parked with the RV at the back.
+Most people heading to the city and museums park and take the bus or metro into the city during the period of their visit.

-Please do not be offended if my availability is limited.
-It's my demanding schedule and nothing personal!
+IN CLOSING: Feel free to email with questions or for clarification.
+(Please do not be offended if my availability is limited.
+It's my demanding schedule and nothing personal!)

 My home is on a busy thoroughfare in a semi-urban area.
 There is street parking in front of the house and in the surrounding neighborhood.
 Street parking in front of the house is *very narrow* so exercise caution and plan accordingly!